easytocloud/akskrotate/README.md

 ```

 ## Usage
-asskrotate solves a challenge that many AWS cli users have.
+akskrotate solves a challenge that many AWS cli users have.

 > It is best practice to regularly change your passwords and rotate your AWS IAM Ak/Sk.